jaros1/Money-Network/README.md

-# Money-Network
+# MoneyNetwork
 Demo with complementary and alternative money.
 Implemented in ZeroFrame and AngularJS.
 Focus on privacy, encryption, max data on client and min data on server.

 Money is everything.
-Money Network is a demo about money.
+MoneyNetwork is a demo about money.
 With inspiration from Charles Eisenstein, Bernard Lietaer and others.

 Our world has one serious error.
 Our current monetary system.
 Almost all problems on our planet is caused by this error.
 This is an attempt to make money free.
 To build a bridge between our present traditional monetary system and an ecosystem of complementare and alternative money systems.
 A monetary ecosystem will solve many of the problems the world are facing today.